bayesstuff/stanova/README.md

 model coefficient with positive sign, and the last factor level is mapped with negative sign on all model coefficients.
-Thus, the marginal prior for the last factor level is more diffuse than for the other factor levels (if \(k >2\)). `stanova` per default uses the prior suggested by Rouder, Morey, Speckman, and Province (2012) in which the marginal prior is the same for all factor levels.
-In this prior, the sum-to-zero constraint that is necessary for the intercept to represent the (unweighted) grand mean is also imposed.
+Thus, the marginal prior for the last factor level is more diffuse than for the other factor levels (if \(k >2\)). `stanova` per default uses the contrast coding scheme suggested by Rouder, Morey, Speckman, and Province (2012) which is such that the marginal prior is the same for all factor levels.
+When using this contrast, the sum-to-zero constraint that is necessary for the intercept to represent the (unweighted) grand mean is also imposed.
 This contrast is implemented in the `contr.bayes()` function.

 ## Installation